 Because one of the first steps in the Portugal Golden Visa program is to open a bank account, Americans interested in the investment fund route should consider a FATCA compliant bank, on top of tax considerations.

 PFIC stands for Passive Foreign Investment Company.
 For the sake of income tax accumulated in the United States, a Portugal Golden Visa qualified investment fund will usually be considered a PFIC.

 What is a FATCA compliant bank?

-FATCA basically stands for Foreign Account Tax Compliance Act.
+FATCA stands for Foreign Account Tax Compliance Act.
 It’s the US government’s attempt to combat tax evasion by Americans holding accounts and other financial assets overseas.
-Some Portuguese banks are FATCA compliant, meaning they’re in touch with the US authorities, and can help you properly account for all your tax activities.
+Some Portuguese banks are FATCA compliant, meaning they’re in touch with the US authorities and can help you properly account for all your tax activities.

 What are the eligible funds for Portugal Golden Visa?